-We are super excited to announce the release of Daylite 6.
+We are super excited to announce the release of Daylite 6, our CRM for small business.
 We’ve added a bunch of amazing new features to help improve your productivity, and made it possible to use Daylite with our Cloud service!
 Now you have the option to use Daylite Cloud, giving you all the benefits of a native Mac app, with the convenience of the Cloud.
 Or you can use Daylite 6 as a “Self-Serve” customer and manage Daylite Server on one of your own computers.
 You decide which option is best for you.
 Either way, you can still take advantage of all the new features in Daylite 6.

 Our focus for this release was on making it easier to get started, learn, and improve day-to-day productivity on the Mac, iPhone, and iPad.
 The biggest challenge of getting started with Daylite has always been setting up a Server.
-Daylite Server is the “hub” that coordinate all the moving info between Macs, iPhones, iPads, and third party apps like Apple Calendar and Contacts.
+Daylite Server is the “hub” that coordinates all the moving info between Macs, iPhones, iPads, and third-party apps like Apple Calendar and Contacts.
 It stores the central copy of your data, manages licensing, backups, and syncing.

 Before today, setting up and managing Daylite Server on one of your own computers was required.
 For some customers, this is perfect and exactly what they want (and will still be able to with Daylite 6 Self-Serve).
 But for others, it’s not ideal because while you like being able to use a native Mac app, you don’t have the infrastructure or don’t want to deal with the technical/networking hassle.

 Now with Daylite Cloud, you don’t need to set up or manage a server because we handle it all for you.
 We’ve invited a few customers to test it out and here’s what some of them have to say…